YosaiProject/yosai/doc/sessionmanagement.rst

 Expiration Events
 ~~~~~~~~~~~~~~~~~
-When a Session "times out", it is considered *expired*.
-When a Session is *expired*,
+When a Session "times out", it is considered **expired**.
+When a Session is **expired**,
 it can no longer be used in Yosai, and therefore is no longer at risk of being
 hijacked.

-An idle timeout is detected by Yosai as it processes a request.

 Stopping Sessions
 -----------------
-Another mechanism for rendering events useless in Yosai is to stop them.
+Another mechanism for rendering events useless in Yosai is to **stop** them.
 When a subject logs out of a system, the subject's Session is stopped.
 Like
-an expired Session, a stopped Session can no longer be used and is consequently
+an expired Session, a **stopped** Session can no longer be used and is consequently
 no longer at risk of being hijacked.

 Session Validation
 ------------------
 Session validation is the process of determining whether a Session has stopped
 or expired.
-When a session has stopped or expired, it is considered *invalid*.
+When a session has stopped or expired, it is considered **invalid**.
-Sessions are only validated when they are accessed (i.e. subject.get_session())
-because validation taxes performance.

-As discussed, there are two types of expiration:  idle and absolute-ttl.
+As discussed, there are two types of Session expiration:  idle and absolute-ttl.

+A Session expires when crossing either timeout threshold is detected as
+validation is run for a Session.

-Keeping track of idle expiration presents challenges.
+Keeping track of idle expiration presents performance challenges.
+Therefore,
+Sessions are validated *only* when they are accessed (i.e. subject.get_session()).

-There are two timeout thresholds: an idle timeout and absolute timeout (ttl)
+Consequently, there are two timeout thresholds: an idle timeout and absolute timeout (ttl)
 the last_access_timestamp synchronized with session usage presents a

 if the duration between the last_access_timestamp and the current time exceeds